 It should be noted that nearly every fast fashion retailer has come under fire for their labor practices at some point.
 That’s fast fashion for you.
 You can’t make a $5 t-shirt without some sacrifices by the people making the clothing.
-These companies have gotten better in the past couple of years, there are still some issues.
+These companies have gotten better in the past couple of years, however there are still some issues.
 When you buy fast fashion, know what you’re getting into.

 With all the choices you have in buying inexpensive clothing, where do you shop?
 I’ve tested multiple garments from each of these guys and I’ll give you a rundown on each brand and tell you where you should be shopping for your clothing if you’re on a budget.

 H&M is the second largest clothing retailer in the world.
 For me, H&M falls right in the middle of the three.
 The clothing leans a bit more trendy, although not as much as Zara.
 You can still find some staple pieces here.

 Everything here is just, well, okay.
 The quality, the price, the style, all of it.
 It’s just - fine.
 A lot of budget-conscious men default to H&M once they decide to do a bit more with their style.
 You’ll often see a lot of guys, particularly younger men, wearing the same clothing from H&M.

 H&M’s strategy is heavily based on marketing the brand and aligning it with influencers, attempting to raise the status of the brand to something “higher fashion.”
 Nothing wrong with that, but know what you’re getting.
-The quality just isn’t here for what it is and if you haven’t explored the other places below yet, I would not only default to H&M.
+The quality just isn’t here for what it is and if you haven’t explored the other places below, I would not default to H&M.